-Research degrees: for doctoral research we would normally require a good performance, merit or above, at Master's level or equivalent.
+Research degrees: for doctoral research we would normally require a good performance, with an overall average and Dissertation of 65% or above, at Master's level or equivalent.
 As entrance requirements for other research degrees vary, please contact the Programme Co-ordinator.

-For international students whose first language is not English: we require IELTS of 7.0 (with no component under 7.0) or equivalent.
+For international students whose first language is not English: we require IELTS of 7.0 (with no component under 7.0) or equivalent (Band A)

 The application process requires you to complete the online application form and upload supporting documents.
 (If you are unable to use the on-line form, please contact the Graduate School for advice.)
 We do recommend that you contact the History Department if you are applying for a research degree before making your application, so that you can discuss your proposed project with a potential supervisor.

-Please complete the standard University online application form and upload all supporting documentation, with the exception of the references, requested in the bullet points below.
+For PGR programmes, please complete the standard University online application form and upload all supporting documentation, with the exception of the references, requested in the bullet points below:

 A 750-word outline of your intended research - concentrating on the research problem you will address, the research context in which it is located, and the methods, critical approaches, and sources you will use.
 You can upload this as part of the online application form

-If you wish to read for any full-time programme you must become a member of one of our Colleges or Societies as well as being accepted by a department.
-You can indicate preferences on your application but you will be send further infomation from the Colleges Office, if you are made an offer.
+If you wish to study on a full-time programme you must become a member of one of our Colleges or Societies, as well as being accepted by a department.
+You can indicate preferences on your application but you will be sent further information from the Colleges Office, if you are made an offer.

-As part of the application process you may be requested to attend an interview and this will most likely be through Skype.
+As part of the application process you may be requested to attend an interview.
+This will most likely be through Skype.
 Please indicate on the application form which dates you would be available for interview.